bartekpacia/garden/posts/post-2.md

 in the emulator.
 The fix is quite simple.
 Change `hw.keyboard = no` to `hw.keyboard = yes` in `~/.android/avd/Pixel_7_API_33.avd/config.ini`.

-The second problem is the default values of RAM and VM heap size, which are too low.
+The second problem is that the default values of RAM and VM heap size, which are too low.
 To increase them, edit `hw.ramSize` and `vm.heapSize` in the same `config.ini` file.
-Unfortunately, `avdmanager create avd` doesn't accept options to change these values when creating the AVD.
+Unfortunately, the `avdmanager create avd` command doesn't accept options to change these values when creating the AVD.

 I find the following values reasonable: